scotws/crude65816/roms/mmm/README.md

 Scot W. Stevenson <scot.stevenson@gmail.com>

-This is a ROM file for the W65C265SXB that emulates certain utility routines for the Mensch Monitor from WDC to make development with that single board computer easier.
+This is a ROM file for the [Crude 65816 emulator](https://github.com/scotws/crude65816) that emulates certain utility routines of the W65C265SXB' Mensch Monitor from WDC to make development with that single board computer easier.
 It does _not_ function as a monitor itself.

-**NOTE THIS IS A PRE-ALPHA STAGE.
-THINGS PROBABLY WON'T WORK**
+**NOTE THIS IS ALPHA STAGE SOFTWARE.**

 ## Utility routines currently emulated